Reggiano Cheese: A Comprehensive Guide To Its Making And Taste

 Characteristics Values

-Milk Skimmed or partially skimmed cow's milk
+Type of milk Skimmed or partially skimmed cow's milk

-Rind Hard, pale golden
+Rind Hard, pale-golden

 Interior Straw-coloured